 Attach a high-quality headshot (But not a file so large it obliterates their inbox) and a media bio.
 Check to see what the bios look like for other contributors on the site.

 If you have past samples of published work, throw in a humble brag.
 This lets the editor know before they click to read your draft that your writing has been published before by other editors.

-Confirm any affiliations
+Confirmation of any affiliations

 You have to disclose any financial relationships you have with cited experts or resources in your articles.

-The few articles you pitch will take some practice.
+The first few articles you pitch will take some practice.
 But over time, as you become accustomed to every step of the process, you’ll find yourself writing more, pursuing big outlets, and securing name recognition that can build up your brand over and over again. 🙌🏽

 Keep up the momentum with one or more of these next steps:

 📣 Share this post with your network or a friend.
 Sharing helps spread the word, and posts are formatted to be both easy to read and easy to curate – you'll look savvy and informed.